BenJLiuu/microsoftteamsbackend/data.md

 The example object in the 'channels' array contains a channel Id and a name for the channel.
 We have also added an isPublic field containing a boolean showing whether or not the channel is public.
 Moreover, arrays containing the members with owner privileges and all members have also been added.

 The example object in the 'messages' array contains the message's Id, the Id of the user that sent it, a string that contains the contents of the messages and its sent time.
-Furthermore, the Id of the channel the message has been sent to
+Furthermore, the Id of the channel the message has been sent to has also been included.